-- If applicable, additional fees may be determined if administrative, use permit, or site plan amendments are required.
+- If applicable, additional fees may be determined if administrative or site plan amendments are required.

 The regulations for signage are contained in Article 13 of the Zoning Ordinance.
 Signs shall be permitted only on private property and not on public property or public easement areas, unless specifically provided for in this section.
 The unregulated construction, placement, and display of signs constitutes a public nuisance detrimental to the health, safety, convenience, and welfare of the residents of the County.
 Prohibited signs and other signs not identified in this section shall not be permitted by variance.